ghilesZ/parsley/README.md

 # Parsley [![Build Status](https://travis-ci.com/ghilesZ/parsley.svg?branch=master)](https://travis-ci.com/ghilesZ/parsley)

-Parsley provides utilities to convert a string representation of an OCaml numeric value (float, int32, int64, native) to the corresponding value while indicating if a loss of precision occured during the conversion using the [Result](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Result.html) module of OCaml to do that.
+Parsley provides conversions between OCaml's numeric types (float, int32, int64, native) while indicating if a loss of precision occured during the conversion.
+It uses the [Result](https://caml.inria.fr/pub/docs/manual-ocaml/libref/Result.html) module of OCaml to do that as in the following example:

 ### How?
 Parsley parses the string using arbitrary precision integers and